luan0ap/rabbitmq-wrapper-api/README.md

 ## API Documentation

-[API documentation][docs] is generated from JSDoc
+The documentation is generated from JSDoc

-You could check the docs using
+You could check the docs for each function using
 ```shell
 yarn make-docs